lmbarros/DUMP/morsels/ziggurat_algorithm.md

 }
 ```

 Segment 0 is a bit more complicated.
 We cannot simply generate a number in the whole possible *x* range of this segment because Segment 0 is infinitely wide.
 However, the area of Segment 0 is finite, so we can use  it instead.
-Later I'll say a few words about how to determine this area; for now, just assume `a` contains this value.
+Later I'll say a few words about how to determine this area; for now, just assume it is `a`.

 We start by generating a uniformly-distributed number `u1` between 0 and the area of our segments, `a`.
 If this number is smaller than the area of the rectangle (`x[0] * y[0]`), then we know for sure that we are under the PDF curve: we can just convert random the area `u1` to a proper *x* coordinate and return it.

-Otherwise, we are on the tail, which needs a very special handling.
-I don't really understand how this works, I am just doing what the Ziggurat Algorithm paper says to do (Dr. Marsaglia wrote a whole paper just about this part).
+Otherwise, we are on the tail, which needs a very special handling in another slow path.
+I don't really understand how this works, I am just doing what the Ziggurat Algorithm paper says to do (Dr. Marsaglia wrote a whole paper, which I didn't read, just about this part).

 ⟨Ziggurat: Handle Segment 0⟩ =
 ```C++